-Soft and crisp Dutch Baby Pancakes are stunningly simple to make, and with their unique flavor and texture, they might just transform the way you think about breakfast.
+Soft and crisp, a Dutch Baby Baked Pancake is stunningly simple to make, and with their unique flavor and texture, they might just transform the way you think about breakfast.

 Traditionally, a Dutch Baby is served only with butter, lemon juice, and powdered sugar.
 We tend to like our toppings, so we thought we might want ours piled with fruit or slathered with jam.
 But, one bite of that crisp and chewy dough spritzed with lemon juice and dusted with a light powdery sweetness, and we couldn’t think of anything better.